Archduke Joseph Ferdinand of Austria: World War I

-In August 1914, he took the command of the XIV Corps, succeeding General der Kavallerie Viktor Dankl von Krasnik, who had taken command of the First Army.
-His Corps was part of the Third Army of General Brudermann.
-In early September 1914, the devastating battles at the Zlota and Gnila Lipas practically destroyed the Third Army, and the Fourth Army under General Auffenberg was also decimated following Rawa Russka.
+In August 1914, he took the command of the XIV Corps, succeeding General der Kavallerie Viktor Dankl von Krasnik, who had taken command of the 1st Army.
+His Corps was part of the 3rd Army of General Rudolf von Brudermann.
+In early September 1914, the devastating battles at the Zlota and Gnila Lipa practically destroyed the 3rd Army, and the 4th Army under General Moritz von Auffenberg was also decimated following the Battle of Rawa.
 The Archduke was chosen to replace Auffenberg on October 1.
 Meanwhile, the XIV Corps was taken over by Feldmarschalleutnant Josef Roth on 30 September.

-Joseph Ferdinand was to remain in command of the Fourth Army until early June 1916.
-At this time, General Aleksei Brusilov launched the Brusilov Offensive at the juncture of the Fourth and First Armies.
+Joseph Ferdinand was to remain in command of the 4th Army until early June 1916.
+At this time, General Aleksei Brusilov launched the Brusilov offensive at the juncture of the 4th and 1st Armies.
 The result was that Joseph Ferdinand's trenches were obliterated by the Russian bombardment and his troops surrendered en masse to the advancing Russians.
 In light of this massive set-back, the German High Command insisted on his removal from command.
-The Archduke went into retirement and was replaced by General Tersztyanszky.
+The archduke went into retirement and was replaced by General Karl Tersztyánszky von Nádas.